zcobell/SmartStack/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/51020adea56f4c04876262d6ce1eb5bd)](https://www.codacy.com/manual/zachary.cobell/SmartStack?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=zcobell/SmartStack&amp;utm_campaign=Badge_Grade)

 # Usage
-SmartStack is meant to provide an easy way to generate tracing and timing information from C++ and Fortran codebases with minimal overhead.
+SmartStack is meant to provide an easy way to generate tracing and timing information from C++ and Fortran code bases with minimal overhead.

 ## Example Report
 Example report that can be generated.
 Sorted descending by number of function calls.
 Reports can be sorted by number of calls, duration, or mean duration in either ascending or descending direction by providing arguments to the reporting functions.